kishore2k05/Historia/README.md

 ## 🧠 What It Does

-- Answers Japanese history questions grounded in curated historical documents
+- Answers Japanese history questions grounded in curated historical documents.
 - Uses RAG to retrieve relevant context before generating answers
 - Covers Feudal Japan, Shogunate, Samurai, Meiji Restoration, and more
 - Stays on-topic with expert-system guardrails via system prompting